Cooperative Learning in Higher Education

 The authors build upon, and cross-reference, each others’ chapters, describing particular methods and activities in detail.
 They explain how and why they may differ about specific practices while exemplifying reflective approaches to teaching that never fail to address important assessment issues.

 Millis, Barbara J., "Cooperative Learning in Higher Education" (2010).
-Centers for Teaching and Technology - Book Library.
+Centers for Teaching Excellence - Book Library.
 87.